allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 ```

 In this method we look for all elements matching the given XPath (the same as in Java case), then compare each element
-of map with given pattern, take proper elements, convert them to list and get the first one.
-After execution of method
+of the map with a given pattern, take proper elements, convert them to list and get the first one. after execution of the method
 we check if anything was returned (matched the criteria) and if anything did, convert String to Double type and check
 the final condition.